FreskyZ/fine/docs/certification.md

   - why is this using try catch and don't know the error object type?
-- the sdk wraps aliyun dns api which uses a signing mechanism which is a complete piece of *shit*, described at https://help.aliyun.com/zh/sdk/product-overview/v3-request-structure-and-signature#c1aca127aeru1, implemented at https://github.com/aliyun/darabonba-openapi/blob/master/python/alibabacloud_tea_openapi/client.py, or https://github.com/aliyun/darabonba-openapi/blob/master/ts/src/utils.ts#L881, which is completely different from modern authentication scheme that use http request header authorization to
+- the sdk wraps aliyun dns api which uses a signing mechanism which is a complete piece of *shit*, described at https://help.aliyun.com/zh/sdk/product-overview/v3-request-structure-and-signature#c1aca127aeru1, (UPDATE: these links are not for oss, see backup-auto.ts for oss related document links) implemented at https://github.com/aliyun/darabonba-openapi/blob/master/python/alibabacloud_tea_openapi/client.py, or https://github.com/aliyun/darabonba-openapi/blob/master/ts/src/utils.ts#L881, which is completely different from modern authentication scheme that use http request header authorization to